Tag Archive for: Maieutics

 The Solidarity Division

 It allows us to set up a system for sharing notes and printing out course materials in paper format.
 We also place group orders for books and supplies for the workshops.
-It allows members to attend the events we organize and enjoy special rates at select restaurants, bars, and nightclubs in Montpellier.
+It allows members to participate in the events we organize and to enjoy special rates at certain restaurants, bars, and nightclubs in Montpellier.
 It’s also an opportunity to foster a sense of community through our events, such as the end-of-year gala.
-It provides access to “SOS Nounou,” a service that connects midwifery students with parents looking for babysitters.
+It provides access to “SOS Nounou,” a system that connects midwifery students with parents looking for babysitters.
 We also offer the option to order vegetable baskets at affordable prices.
 It allows our members to get discounted prices from our association's partners It allows students to stay informed about the various discussions and training sessions organized by AGEM and ANESF and to participate in them.
-It entitles members to participate in all the activities we organize, such as those mentioned above.
+It entitles members to participate in all the activities we carry out, such as those mentioned above.

 How do I sign up?

-By paying the €10 membership fee at the AMESF office, located on the Arnaud de Villeneuve Campus at 641 Avenue du Doyen Gaston Giraud, Montpellier 34090.
+By paying the €10 membership fee at the AMESF office on the Arnaud de Villeneuve Campus, located at 641 Avenue du Doyen Gaston Giraud, Montpellier 34090.

-Starting this year, any student, regardless of their major, can join our association.
+Starting this year, any student—regardless of their major—can join our association.
 While they don’t have access to all the same benefits as midwifery students, they’re welcome to attend our social events, share their ideas, or get involved in our various projects, for example!

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

-We have complete confidence in the next generation; great things are in store, and we can’t wait to see them bring all their projects to life!
+We have complete confidence in the next generation; there are some wonderful things in store, and we can't wait for them to bring all their projects to life!

 In the meantime, you can find us on all our social media platforms!

-Facebook: AMESF – Montpellier Association Association of Midwifery Students in Montpellier
+Facebook: AMESF – Montpellier Association of Midwifery Students in Montpellier

 Instagram: amesf_sfmtp